BIG-IoT/BIG-IoT.github.io/consumerExample.md

 * Subscribing to offerings
 * Accessing offerings in per request or in a continuous fashion

-**The Java code of this example available [here](https://github.com/BIG-IoT/example-projects/blob/master/more-java-examples/src/main/java/org/eclipse/bigiot/lib/examples/ExampleConsumer.java).**
+**The Java code of this example available [here](https://github.com/BIG-IoT/example-projects/blob/master/java-example-consumer/src/main/java/org/bigiot/examples/ExampleConsumer.java).**

-### Creating a Consumer Object
+### Create a consumer object
 Creating the lifecycle object for consumer operation is very similar to the provider case, described above.
 That’s why we don’t want to repeat the explanation.
-To get started with the Consumer Lib, you have to create an instance of the Consumer class.
+To get started with the Consumer Lib, you have to create an instance of the `Consumer` class.
 The constructor requires your specific consumer ID and a marketplace URI.
-To authenticate with the marketplace, you have to use the authenticate method provided by the consumer object.
+To authenticate with the marketplace, you have to use the authenticate method provided by the ´consumer` object.
 This method requires the marketplace API key and a consumer certificate, which you both received when you registered on the BIG IoT Marketplace portal.

 ```java
 Consumer consumer = Consumer